Djemal Pasha

-Ahmed Djemal (احمد جمال پاشا; Ahmet Cemal Paşa; 6 May 1872 – 21 July 1922), also known as Djemal Pasha or Cemâl Pasha, was an Ottoman military leader and one of the Three Pashas that ruled the Ottoman Empire during World War I.
+Ahmed Djemal Pasha (احمد جمال پاشا; Ahmed Cemâl Paşa; 6 May 1872 – 21 July 1922) was an Ottoman general and statesman.
+Along with Talaat and Enver, he was one of the Three Pashas that ruled the Ottoman Empire during World War I.

-As an officer of the II Corps, he was stationed in Salonica where he developed political sympathies for the Committee of Union and Progress (CUP) reformers.
+As an officer of the II Corps, he was stationed in Salonica, where he developed political sympathies for the Committee of Union and Progress (CUP), a secret reformist party.
 He was initially praised by Christian missionaries and provided support to the Armenian victims of the Adana massacres.

-In the course of his army career Cemal developed a rivalry with Mustafa Kemal Atatürk, served in Salonica on the frontlines of the Balkan Wars and was given the martial law command of Constantinople after the Raid on the Sublime Porte.
-Cemal's authoritarian three year rule in Syria alienated the local population who opposed Turkish nationalism.
-His role in the Armenian genocide has been controversial as his policies were not as deadly as other CUP leaders; Cemal favored the forced assimilation of Armenians.
+In the course of his army career Djemal developed a rivalry with Mustafa Kemal (later known as Atatürk), served in Salonica on the frontlines of the Balkan Wars and was given command of Constantinople after the Raid on the Sublime Porte.
+Djemal's authoritarian three-year rule in Syria alienated the local population who opposed Turkish nationalism.
+His role in the Armenian genocide has been controversial as his policies were not as deadly as other CUP leaders; Djemal favored the forced assimilation of the Armenians.

+After the Armistice of Mudros and the fall of the CUP government in 1918, Djemal fled the Ottoman Empire and was sentenced to death in absentia by the Special Military Tribunal.
+He was assassinated four years later in Tbilisi by members of the Armenian Revolutionary Federation.

 Early life and career

-Ahmed Djemal was born in a Circassian origin Turkish family in Mytilene, Lesbos, to Mehmed Nesib Bey, a military pharmacist.
+Ahmed Djemal was born in Mytilene, Lesbos, to Mehmed Nesib Bey, a military pharmacist.
 Djemal graduated from Kuleli Military High School in 1890 and completed his studies at the Military Academy (Mektebi Harbiyeyi Şahane), the staff college in Istanbul, in 1893.
 He was posted to serve with the 1st Department of the Imperial General Staff (Seraskerlik Erkânı Harbiye), and then he worked at the Kirkkilise Fortification Construction Department bound to Second Army.
 Djemal was assigned to the II Army Corps in 1896.
 Two years later, he was appointed staff commander of the Novice Division, stationed on the Salonica frontier.